Bidirectional Consistency Models: Experiments and Results

 \subsection{Applications with Bidirectional Consistency}

-We first remark that since our proposed BCM inherits the properties of CMs, it can also handle the applications introduced by \citet{song2023consistency} similarly, including colorization, super-resolution, stroke-guided image generation, denoising, and interpolation between two \emph{generated} images.
-Therefore, our discussion primarily centers on the applications enhanced or made possible by BCM's bidirectional consistency.
-Specifically, we showcase that BCM can achieve superior inpainting quality and interpolate two \emph{real} images.
-We also demonstrate its potential in blind restoration of compressed images and defending black-box adversarial attack.
-We provide experimental details in \Cref{appendix:applications}.
+Since BCM inherits the consistency of CMs, it can handle the applications introduced by \citet{song2023consistency} in the same way, including colorization, super-resolution, stroke-guided image generation, denoising, and interpolation between two \emph{generated} images.
+However, BCM's unique bidirectional consistency can enhance or enable more applications.
+In this section, we showcase that BCM can interpolate two \emph{real} images and achieve superior inpainting quality with fewer NFEs.
+We also demonstrate its downstream applications for blind restoration of compressed images.